-Serving as general counsel for several nonprofits, Matt provides advice on incorporation, governance, employment, contracts and contract disputes, liability, and regulatory compliance, as well as representation before state administrative agencies and state/federal courts.
+Serving as general counsel for several nonprofits, Matt provides advice on incorporation, governance, dissolution, employment, contracts and contract disputes, liability, and regulatory compliance, as well as representation before state administrative agencies and state/federal courts.

 - Persuaded the Rhode Island Supreme Court to order a local school district to reimburse the firm’s client, a local independent public charter school, for tuition payments the district had wrongfully withheld under a mistaken interpretation of state law.

 - Led team of legal, education, and financial experts in conducting professional instruction, programmatic and fiscal audit of public school district with 19 schools, approximately 9,000 students, over 1,000 employees and a budget of approximately $170,000,000.

 - Obtained a Superior Court Judgment in favor of a career and technical school regarding school funding.

 - Successfully defended in administrative appeals two schools facing closure by the Rhode Island Department of Elementary and Secondary Education.

 - Successfully defended a local education agency in an administrative hearing regarding school choice.

 - Successfully defended a local education agency in an administrative hearing regarding school funding.

 - Successfully defended local education agencies in special education due process hearings.

 - Successfully defended local education agencies facing open government complaints before the Rhode Island Attorney General.